Algebraic Number Starscapes: Introduction

 \section{Introduction}

 We begin (and indeed this research began) with the images in Figure \ref{fig:Initial}.
 Take a minute to look at them before continuing.

-On the top left (\ref{fig:Initial_quadratics}) you see complex quadratic algebraic numbers plotted and sized by discriminant in the hyperbolic metric\footnote{For the polynomial $a x^2+bx+c = 0$ the dot plotted will be at $\frac{-b+\sqrt{4ac-b^2} i}{2a}$ on the complex plane with radius proportional to $\frac{1}{\sqrt{4ac-b^2}}$ (the root discriminant) times $\frac{-b+\sqrt{4ac-b^2}i}{2a}$ to give the radius in the hyperbolic metric to give $\frac{1}{2a}$.}.
+On the top left (\ref{fig:Initial_quadratics}) you see complex quadratic algebraic numbers plotted and sized by discriminant in the hyperbolic metric\footnote{For the polynomial $a x^2+bx+c = 0$ the dot plotted will be at $\frac{-b+\sqrt{4ac-b^2} i}{2a}$ on the complex plane.
+Note this only considers polynomials with negative discriminant and thus complex roots.
+A similar image can be created for polynomials with only real roots, see Figure~\ref{fig:RealQuadratics}.
+The radius of the dot is proportional to $\frac{1}{\sqrt{4ac-b^2}}$ (one over the root discriminant) times the height above the real axis $\frac{\sqrt{4ac-b^2}}{2a}$ to adjust the radius to the hyperbolic metric.
+This gives dots with radius proportional to $\frac{1}{2a}$.
+If you are plotting the points yourself it can be useful to adjust the scale of the dots (keeping the same proportions) as more are added.}.
 On the top right (\ref{fig:Initial_cubic_family}) are the complex roots of polynomials of the form $a x^3 + c x^2 + b x + c = 0$, and on the bottom all complex cubics coloured by their real conjugate (\ref{fig:Initial_cubics}), with zoomed in detail around the complex root of $x^3+x+1$ (\ref{fig:Initial_Cubics_detail}).
 In each case the dot size is inversely proportional to the root discriminant (the discriminant to the root of the degree), and the points are plotted in the hyperbolic metric (meaning, the radius is hyperbolic in the upper half-plane model).
 This paper grew out of our excitement at the beauty and detail present in these images and the search for mathematics that could be both seen and conjectured from their structure.